LLNL/PnMPI/README.md

 This should find PnMPI on your system and build your module, assuming that you have your environment set up correctly.

+### C2) Limiting the threading level

+If your module is not threadsafe or is only able to process a limited amount of threading, it may provide an integer named `PnMPI_threading_level` to define the maximum provided threading level of this module.

 D) Debug Options
 ================
 The debug build of PnMPI includes debug print options, that can